quasarframework/quasar-framework.org/source/guide/app-linter-configuration.md

 title: App Linter Configuration
 ---

-The boilerplate created by Quasar CLI uses [ESLint](http://eslint.org/) as the linter, and uses the [Standard](https://github.com/feross/standard/blob/master/RULES.md) preset with some small customizations.
+The boilerplate created by Quasar CLI uses [ESLint](http://eslint.org/) as the linter, and uses the [Standard](https://github.com/feross/standard/blob/master/RULES.md) preset with some small customizations which can be found in .eslintrc.js.

 If you are not happy with the default linting rules, you have several options: